Skyrim Overview: Poses and Animations

 The commands to activate the photo mode using the console (tilde ( ` ) key) are tfc for free camera, tfc 1 to also freeze time, tm to hide the HUD and fov xx to change your field of view (standard value is 60, set it on 20 or 10 for portraits, on 80 for a bigger angle).
 Another useful cheat is sucsm xx to increase or decrease the camera speed.
 The standard value is 20.

-If you don’t feel comfortable opening and closing the console over and over again, you may like ScreenShot Assist for an easier activation through hotkeys.
+If you don’t feel comfortable opening and closing the console over and over again, you may like ScreenShot Assist or Better Free Camera for an easier activation through hotkeys.

 Before switching to the free camera mode, though, you definitely want to pose or animate your character.
 Let’s say you want to use Halo Poser as a start: simply open your inventory (clothes/armors tab) and scroll down to the very end until you find a bunch of rings with their respective pose name split in categories.